A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-3. Observe the color change of the solution.
+3. Observe the color of the solution (it should be colorless).

-5. Slowly add Sodium hydroxide solution to the test tube again.
+4. Slowly add Sodium hydroxide (NaOH) solution dropwise to the test tube while stirring gently with a stirring rod.

-• The color change of the phenolphthalein solution indicates the change in pH.
+• The color change of the phenolphthalein solution indicates a change in pH.

-• Adding NaOH to the solution increases the pH, causing the phenolphthalein to turn pink.
+• Adding NaOH (a strong base) increases the pH of the solution, causing the phenolphthalein to turn pink.

 Significance:

-This experiment demonstrates the concept of acids and bases and the role of pH in chemical reactions.
-It is used to:
+This experiment demonstrates the concept of acids and bases and how pH indicators can be used to determine the pH of a solution.
+It illustrates the following:

 Share on: